pallets/flask/docs/security.rst

 --------------------------

 Cross site scripting is the concept of injecting arbitrary HTML (and with it JavaScript) into the context of a website.
-To rememdy this, developers have to properly escape text so that it cannot include arbitrary HTML tags.
+To remedy this, developers have to properly escape text so that it cannot include arbitrary HTML tags.
 For more information on that have a look at the Wikipedia article on `Cross-Site Scripting